viam-modules/tensorflow-cpu/README.md

 ### Attributes

-The following attributes are available for `viam:mlmodel:tensorflow_cpu` services:
+The following attributes are available for `viam:mlmodel:tensorflow-cpu` services:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |